 Monday of the 2nd week after Pentecost

-Or what man of you, if his son asks him for bread, will give him a stone?
-Or if he asks for a fish, will give him a serpent?
-If you then, who are evil, know how to give good gifts to your children, how much more will your Father who is in heaven give good things to those who ask him!
+The Lord said: do not worry, saying, ‘What shall we eat?’ or ‘What shall we drink?’ or ‘What shall we wear?’
+For after all these things the Gentiles seek.
+For your heavenly Father knows that you need all these things.
+But seek first the kingdom of God and His righteousness, and all these things shall be added to you.
+Therefore do not worry about tomorrow, for tomorrow will worry about its own things.
+Sufficient for the day is its own trouble. . . .
+Or what man is there among you who, if his son asks for bread, will give him a stone?
+Or if he asks for a fish, will he give him a serpent?
+If you then, being evil, know how to give good gifts to your children, how much more will your Father who is in heaven give good things to those who ask Him!